 - 2 cups mixed bell pepper sliced thin strips

 - 1 large potato peeled, cubed and cooked

-- 1 tbsp each chopped mint and basil
+- 1 tbsp each chopped mint and Thai basil (See Note 3)

 - In a wok or large skillet over medium heat add the oil and curry paste.
 Cook for 2 minutes, stirring often.